UMAprotocol/UMIPs/UMIPs/umip-157.md

 Step through all events between the last validated bundle's end block and `e`.
 For each event, compute the total incentive fee charged to `e` using the steps in [this section](#computing-incentive-fee-using-incentive-pool-size-running-balance-and-incentive-curve-for-e).
 Break down the incentive fee into the LP Fee and the Balancing Fee by following [these steps](#breaking-down-the-incentive-fee).
 Each of these events preceding `e` should add their `BalancingFee` to the Incentive Pool, where the Balancing Fee is negative for rewards and positive for penalties (i.e. penalties add to the pot and rewards are withdrawn from the pot).

+On the origin chain, add `depositBalancingFee * deposit.amount` to the incentive pool, and on the destination chain, add `refundBalancingFee * refundAmount` to the incentive pool.
+Balancing fees can be negative if they are rewards to the depositor or relayer.
+The "refundAmount" is equal to `((1 - (fill.realizedLpFeePct)) * deposit.amount)`, i.e. the original deposited amount minus the LP fee.

 #### Selecting Incentive Curve for Bridging Event

 Identify the [UBA Fee Curve Parameters](#token-constants) for the L1 token equivalent for `e` and the chain ID where `e` was emitted by finding the parameters preceding the `quoteTimestamp` for `e`.
 We use the `quoteTimestamp` in order to compare the L1 timestamp of `e` with the time that the UBA fee curve parameters were set in the `ConfigStore` on L1.